aeon-toolkit/aeon/docs/mentoring.md

 representation learning for time series clustering: a comparative study.
 Data Mining and Knowledge Discovery, 36(1), pp.29-81.

+#### 2. Deep learning based algorithms

+The clustering module in `aeon`, up until now, primarily consists of distance-based algorithms like K-Means, K-Medoids, and Clara, among others.
+Recently, we introduced an initial deep clustering module, incorporating distance-based algorithms in the latent space.

+The objective of this project is to enhance `aeon` by incorporating more deep learning approaches for time series clustering.
+This involves adapting the FCN auto-encoder to leverage the ResNet model.

+#### 3. Density Peaks for time series clustering

 ### Anomaly detection

 #### 1. Anomaly detection with the Matrix Profile and MERLIN